-Commission draft xx SJ67 and HJ130 directed JLARC staff to review how Virginia should "legalize and regulate the growth, sale, and possession of marijuana."
+SJ67 and HJ130 directed JLARC staff to review how Virginia should "legalize and regulate the growth, sale, and possession of marijuana."
 The resolutions do not direct staff to determine whether Virginia should legalize marijuana, which is a policy decision for the General Assembly.
 The resolutions direct staff to (1) consider best practices that could be applied to Virginia; (2) address how to create a well-regulated commercial market for adults that protects minors, prosecutes illegal sellers, and maintains Virginia's existing medical marijuana program; and (3) address equity and economic opportunity for communities disproportionately impacted by prohibition drug policies with an emphasis on ensuring equity in ownership in the marijuana industry.
 (See Appendix A for study resolution.)

 To address the study resolution, JLARC staff conducted over 100 interviews with stakeholders in Virginia, including state and local officials, and other states that have legalized marijuana.
 Staff reviewed other states' criminal and commercial marijuana statutes and their regulatory agencies and programs.
 Staff analyzed state arrests and convictions data for marijuana offenses and used data from other states to project the impacts on residents, law enforcement, and the criminal justice system if Virginia legalized marijuana.
 Staff reviewed over 100 academic research papers on public health and more than 60 on social equity.
 Staff also surveyed local governments about their perspectives on legalization.
-(See Appendix B for a detailed description of research methods.)
+(See Appendix B for a detailed description of research papers of its review (e.g. ABC, TAX, Virginia)

 JLARC staff released a request for proposal for experts to assist with certain key aspects of the review.
-JLARC received 17 proposals and ultimately selected a team representing four organizations: MPG Consulting, the Rand Corporation, Kammerzell director assigned to the study also periodically met with agency staff managing the workgro to discuss topics being addressed in their resp marijuana in Virginia, how much tax revenue could be generated from sales, and the potential economic impacts, including job creation.
+JLARC received 17 proposals and ultimately selected a team representing four organizations: MPG Consulting, the Rand Corporation, Kammerzell study also periodically met with agency staff managing the worked with JLARC staff to collect lessons learned from other states, including information on social equity programs.
+The consulting group estimated demand for legal marijuana in Virginia, how much tax revenue could be generated from sales, and the potential economic impacts, including job creation.